A Machine Learning Benchmarking Framework for Lipid Nanoparticle Transfection Efficiency Prediction: Results

-Instead of presenting exact numerical values and regression metrics for LNP transfection efficiency, Xu et al. \cite{xu2024agile} employed a ranking-based evaluation, categorizing predictions into percentile bins to assess the predictive performance of AGILE.
-This approach utilizes confusion matrices to illustrate how effectively the model rank transfection efficiency values into discrete percentile groups.
-We applied this visualization method to various models trained using random splitting (Figure \ref{fig:confusion}).
-In these matrices, diagonal elements represent correctly ranked predictions, while off-diagonal elements indicate misclassified rankings.
+One may argue that regression-based metrics alone are insufficient for evaluating models intended for discovery applications, where ranking candidates by transfection efficiency is often more relevant than predicting exact numerical values.
+To address this perspective, and to further support benchmarking when ranking accuracy is of interest, the proposed framework incorporates ranking-based evaluation.
+In this approach, predictions are categorized into percentile bins, following the strategy used by Xu et al. \cite{xu2024agile}, and model performance is illustrated using confusion matrices that show how effectively each model ranks formulations into the correct percentile groups.
+We applied this evaluation method to all models trained under random splitting (Figure~\ref{fig:confusion}).
+In these matrices, diagonal entries represent correctly ranked predictions, whereas off-diagonal entries indicate misclassified rankings.

-The results suggest that MLP achieves the highest ranking accuracy, with the largest proportion of correctly classified percentile bins along the diagonal.
-The average ranking accuracy across all bins for MLP is 50.0\%, with particularly strong performance in predicting high transfection formulations (73.7\%) and low transfection formulations (57.9\%).
-In contrast, AGILE continues to exhibit the weakest performance, with an average accuracy of 22.7\%, correctly identifying only 26.3\% of high transfection formulations and 47.4\% of low transfection formulations, further highlighting its limitations in transfection efficiency prediction.
+Applying this ranking-based evaluation reveals that MLP achieves the highest ranking accuracy, with the largest proportion of correct assignments along the diagonal.
+The overall ranking accuracy for MLP is 50.0\%, with particularly strong performance in identifying high-transfection formulations (73.7\%) and low-transfection formulations (57.9\%).
+Among graph-based and traditional models, KPGT and RF perform comparably to MLP, with KPGT excelling at identifying the highest and lowest transfection groups, while RF demonstrates more uniform accuracy across all percentile bins.
+AGILE again demonstrates the weakest performance, with an average ranking accuracy of only 22.7\%.
+It correctly identifies just 26.3\% of high-transfection formulations and 47.4\% of low-transfection formulations.
+This further highlights how insufficient benchmarking can lead to the development of sophisticated transfection prediction models that nonetheless perform poorly across multiple evaluation criteria.

-Among graph-based and traditional models, KPGT and RF demonstrate comparable accuracy to MLP, with KPGT excelling at identifying very high and very low transfection formulations, while RF maintains a more uniform accuracy across the bins.
-Overall, these findings reinforce the superior generalization capability of MLP models, both in terms of direct regression accuracy and ranking-based evaluation, for this specific task and dataset.